ryanozx/tp/docs/DeveloperGuide.md

   * Pros: Will use less memory (e.g. for `delete`, just save the person being deleted).
   * Cons: We must ensure that the implementation of each individual command are correct.

-#### Design considerations
-The command follows a structured format to ensure ease of use and to minimize errors.
-The use of an index ensures that the leave is associated with a specific employee.
-The format of the command is designed to be clear and straightforward.

 _{more aspects and alternatives to be added}_

 ### \[Proposed\] Data archiving

 _{Explain here how the data archiving feature will be implemented}_

-### Adding tag feature

-#### Implementation

-`AddTagCommand` is implemented similar to `EditCommand`.
-A new `Person` is created with the information from the old `Person`.
-The tags are then added before replacing the old `Person` with the new `Person`.

-The following activity diagram summarizes what happens when a user executes a new command:

-<puml src="diagrams/AddTagActivityDiagram.puml", width="250"></puml>

-#### Design considerations:

-**Aspect: How AddTagCommand executes:**
-* **Alternative 1 (current choice):** Builts a new Person.
-  * Pros: Easy to implement (using `EditCommand` as reference), immutability allows for potential redo and undo commands.
-  * Cons: Memory intensive, costly in terms of time.
-* **Alternative 2:** Add tags to `Person`.
-  * Pros: Memory efficient
-  * Cons: Mutable `Person` can affect implementation of potential redo and undo commands.

-#### The Leave class

-ManageHR keeps track of employees within the company with the use of `Leave` and `UniqueLeaveList`.
-The `UniqueLeaveList` serves as a container for the `Leave` objects, while enforcing the constraints that no 2 leaves can have same start date and end date for the same employee.

-The `Leave` class contains the following attributes.

-1. `ComparablePerson`: The employee.
-2. `Title`: The title of the leave.
-3. `Description`: The description of the leave.
-4. `Date start`: The start date of the leave.
-5. `Date end`: The end date of the leave.
-5. `Status`: The status of the leave.

-`Date start` must be earlier than or the same as the `Date end`.
-All the attributes except Description and Status are compulsory fields for adding a leave.

-### Add A Leave application feature

-The add-leave command allows the HR manager to add a leave record for a specific employee.
-This feature enhances the HRMate system by providing a way to manage and track employee leaves efficiently.
-Fields compulsory to enter for `add-leave` as `String` type include:
-1. `index`: The index of the person for the leave application, it will be parsed as `Index` type to `AddLeaveCommand` object and converted to `Person` type based on the displayed list when a new `Leave` object created.
-2. `title`: The title of the leave, it will be parsed as `Title` type to `AddLeaveCommand` object and to the newly created `Leave` object.
-3. `date start`: The start date of the leave in "yyyy-MM-dd" format, it will be parsed together with `date end` as `Range` type to `AddLeaveCommand` object and to the newly created `Leave` object.
-4. `date end`: The end date of the leave in "yyyy-MM-dd" format, it will be parsed together with `date start` as `Range` type to `AddLeaveCommand` object and to the newly created `Leave` object.
-5. `description`: The description of the leave, it is optional, it will be parsed as `NONE` if no description field exists, otherwise it will be parsed as `Description` type to `AddLeaveCommand` object and to the newly created `Leave` object.

-* CommandException will be thrown at `AddLeaveCommand` for unfounded index in the list.
-* The rest of the invalid fields exception including illegal arguments and end date before start date will be handled by ParserException in `AddLeaveCommandParser`.
-* Same leave exception will be handled at the line `model.addLeave(toAdd)` in `AddLeaveCommand#execute`.

-The activity diagram for adding a leave is as followed:
-<puml src="diagrams/AddLeaveCommandActivityDiagram.puml" alt="AddLeaveCommandActivityDiagram"></puml>

-  Here is an example usage of the `add-leave` feature:
-1. The user uses the `find` command to filter for employees named Martin.
-2. The user enters the command `add-leave 1 title/Sample Leave 1 start/2023-11-01 end/2023-11-01` with Martin being index 1.
-3. A record of leave with specified title and dates for Martin is created.